How to Clean Mold From Wood? 4 Effective Methods

 After that, you must remove any furniture from the room.
 This exposes the whole area affected by the mold.

-To remove mold, begin by filling the bottle with vinegar, washing detergent, and a water spray bottle halfway with water.
-Spray the afflicted area with vinegar for 10 minutes, then rinse it clean.
-This will eliminate any existing mold before mold can spread further.
+To remove mold, begin by filling a spray bottle halfway with water, then add white vinegar and a small amount of detergent.
+Spray the affected area with the vinegar solution for 10 minutes, then rinse it clean.
+This eliminates existing mold and prevents further spread.

 If the mold has spread through the wood floor or ceiling, you can use hydrogen peroxide or a professional chemical solution.
 After saturating the affected wood with a solution for a few minutes, use a stiff bristle brush to scrub away the mold.